MichalRG/bastian-discordbot/readme.md

      - [x] to clean log file
      - [x] to stop bot
 5. - [ ] expiring game when player doesnt react/ respond
+6. - [ ] refactor for players, it requires to rewrite player methods to more abstract level
 ## Synhronizing bots
 1. Shared Backend or Database
 If both bots have access to a shared backend service or database, Bot1 can update a shared resource, which Bot2 regularly checks.
 For example: